wez/wezterm/docs/multiplexing.markdown

-Once connected to a domain, `wezterm` can attach its windows and tabs to the local native UI, providing a more natural experience for interacting with the mouse and scrollback features of the terminal.
+Once connected to a domain, `wezterm` can attach its windows and tabs to the local native UI, providing a more natural experience for interacting with the mouse, clipboard and scrollback features of the terminal.

 Key bindings allow you to spawn new tabs in the default local domain, the domain of the current tab, or a specific numbered domain.